louis-prudhomme/haurakleu-project/report/report.md

 - Number of consultation / copy / printing / downloading for each report

-The table `adt_report` thanks to a simple SELECT allows to get the number of consultation, copies, prints and download for each report.
+The table `adt_report` thanks to simple SELECT queries allows to get the number of consultation, copies, prints and download for each report.

-## Report

-- All students have to submit intermediate documents but only the final report will be saved

-When a report is declared as final, i.e when it has been vetted by the company tutor and the pedagogic tutor, the trigger `trg_report_validation` will call the procedure `prc_delete_intermediary_reports` in order to delete intermediary reports.

-- Submit the report before a deadline

-After inserting or updating of the field submitted on `tab_report`, the trigger `trg_report_deadline` checks if the report submission date is greater than the deadline.
-If so, a -20002 APPLICATION ERROR is raised.

-- Become readable for the students and teachers only after validation of both tutors

 ## Confidentiality